johnfraserss/ICS4U/Assignments/02 - Post Secondary and Careers/README.md

 Due Date(s)
 ----------
-Hand in your work by 3pm on September 9th, 2016 to the IN drive.
+Hand in your .md file to the IN drive by February 10th at 11:59pm.

 Rubric(s)